-- Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel. - Make sure that the arrow mark on each chain puller is pointing upward.
+- Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel. - If the chain puller is removed, make sure that the arrow mark on each chain puller is pointing upward.